xcheng85/tennis-react-ts/tennis/README.md

 ## Integration with REST API
-1. Native way
+1. fetch api
-2. React Router
+2. React Router:
+    1. useLoadData hook
+    2. rest api is completed before rendering the component
+    3. downside: require a mannual refresh to see the updates

+3. Deferer react router

 2. React Query

 3. Mock with json-server